Setting up your IDE

 Popular IDEs you’ll encounter in academic and industry coding:

-- Spyder — open-source Python IDE shipped with Anaconda.
+• Spyder — open-source Python IDE shipped with Anaconda.
 MATLAB-like layout.
-Less common in this hub’s audience.
+Less common in business-school empirical work.

-For research code in this hub’s audience, the realistic picks are RStudio (for R-heavy work) and VS Code / Cursor / Positron (for polyglot or Python-heavy work).
+Among empirical researchers in business schools, the realistic picks are RStudio (for R-heavy work) and VS Code / Cursor / Positron (for polyglot or Python-heavy work).
 Stata users mostly use Stata’s own IDE, which already does most of what this chapter describes.

 How an IDE understands “your project”